SACNet: A Spatially Adaptive Convolution Network for 2D Multi-organ Medical Segmentation

 \subsection{Training Loss}

-Recent 2D medical image segmentation methods combine the Dice loss with the cross-entropy loss as the final loss function.
-However, for multi-object segmentation tasks, the standard Dice loss, due to cosine similarity's disregard for data distribution characteristics \cite{b25}, treats each class equally, which tends to result in imbalanced segmentation.
 In this study, we tested most of the proposed loss functions for multi-class medical image segmentation and comprehensively considered the loss aggregation strategy.
 We propose a novel Continuity Dynamic Adjustment Loss Function (CTLoss) based on t-vMF Dice loss \cite{b25} and the cross-entropy loss function.
 This new loss function adaptively uses more compact similarities for easy classes and wider similarities for difficult classes, making it more effective in helping the model converge better and more efficiently for multi-object image segmentation.